Daklon/cyclosbot/README.md

 telegram bot that connect to cyclos platform

 #TODO
-1.- Integrate with the telegram bot api
+1. Integrate with a SQL engine to manage the user data(maybe aiopg)
-2.- Integrate with a SQL engine to manage the user data 3.- Add funtion to list anounces
+2. Make payments
-4.- Search anunces
+3. Add funtion to list anounces
-5.- Post anunces
+4. Search anounces
-6.- Make payments
+5. Post anounces